-In the event of an infestation, a mattress cover will also help preserve the integrity of your mattress, making it less likely you’ll have to throw it away, says Richard Kane, the founder of Bed Bug Pest Prep NYC.
+Bedbugs are every city dweller’s worst nightmare.
+And while it’s possible to deal with an infestation once you get one, it’s definitely best to invest in prevention and early detection before those little bloodsucking insects ruin your furniture and life.
+One of those precautions is to get an encasement-style mattress cover, which professionals say can be a helpful tool for protecting your bed from the creepy-crawlies.
+But contrary to popular belief, mattress covers do not prevent a bedbug infestation, according to Timothy Wong, the technical director of New York City–based, ecofriendly pest-management company M&M Pest Control.
+Instead, Wong says that mattress covers help with early detection, because they provide a smooth, clean, white surface that makes it easy to spot any visual evidence of bedbugs.
+In the event of an infestation, a mattress cover will also help preserve the integrity of your precious mattress, making it less likely you’ll have to throw it away, says Richard Kane, the founder of Bed Bug Pest Prep NYC.
 Below, expert exterminators recommend their favorite bedbug mattress covers, along with additional encasements made for box springs and pillows.
 And remember, “the battle of bedbugs is more psychological than anything else,” says Kane.
 “Getting rid of them isn’t that hard” when you stay calm and follow the experts’ advice.

 Best overall bedbug mattress cover

 6- to 18-inch mattress depths | Waterproof cotton | Zipper guard